LAAC-LSCP/Zooniverse/README.md

 ### 2. Upload subjects

+Warning: although there is in principle no limit to the number of long files that can be processed in the first stage, the Zooniverse platform guidelines recommend against uploading more than 1000 files at a time.
+For this reason, the creation of clips and their upload are kept here as two separate stages.

+You might need to run the steps in this section more than once.

-You may need to navigate to the relevant folder by doing:
+First, navigate to the relevant folder by doing:
 ```
 cd Zooniverse/upload_subjects/
 ```